Mali is home to more than 12 million people, the vast majority of whom rely on subsistence farming to survive.

 Christian Aid works with partner organisations that support families to grow food and adapt their farming techniques to the changing climate, making them self-sufficient and more resilient during food crises.

-• MFC works with local communities on projects spanning from environmental protection and access to clean drinking water to technology transfer and training, and the provision of clean energy to rural communities that currently have no electricity supply at all.
+- MFC works with local communities on projects, including environmental protection and access to clean drinking water and the provision of clean energy to rural communities that have no electricity supply at all.

-• APH supports farming communities, educates on environmental protection and soil conservation, as well as promoting women’s development and income generating activities.
+- APH supports farming communities, providing education about environmental protection and soil conservation, as well as promoting women’s development and income generating activities.

-• GRAT provides technical training and literacy classes for fishermen and women, whose livelihood has been affected by changes to the climate and environmental degradation.
+- GRAT provides technical training and literacy classes for fishermen and women whose livelihoods have been affected by changes to the climate and environmental degradation.

 What you can do